aixinransummer/DATA512-final-project/README.md

 | Period | Month of the data|
 | Label| In the format of year-month to indicate time|
 | Value | Monthly unemployment rate in percentage|

+Only the attributes label and value were used for the analysis.

 ## Explanation of Each File
 [A4-visualization.docx](A4-visualization.docx) is the assignment turned in for Assignment 4, which include a visualizaiton and a reflection report about the graph.
 The assignment aims to explain how masking policy affects the progression of confirmed COVID cases through the visualization.